-Of the total precipitation at the Dulles station during 2014-2015 season, frozen precipitation totaled 34.3 inches, which was above the normal annual total of 18.9 inches of frozen precipitation and well below the 74.7 inches in winter season 2009-2010.
+Of the total precipitation at the Dulles station during 2015-2016 season, frozen precipitation totaled 22.9 inches, which was above the normal annual total of 20.5 inches of frozen precipitation and well below the 74.7 inches in winter season 2009-2010.
+No snow was measured at Mt.
+Weather during 2015-2016 season.
 Note that frozen precipitation contributes to the total (liquid) reported precipitation, however, at a reduced ratio based on the characteristics of the frozen precipitation.
 For example, heavy snow may be a 3 to 1 ratio (3 in of snow = 1 in of water) while dry, powdery snow may be 50 to 1 or more.
-Snowfall totals are reported by season during the winter and early spring months.
 The total snow depths are aggregated from daily values recorded at three weather stations operated by the National Weather Services as shown in Figure 7.
 The average total of the three stations for each season is also shown.